API¶

 The

-attribute is a shortcut for calling this without an argument to get the default engine.- Parameters:
+async_engineattribute is a shortcut for calling this without an argument to get the default engine.- Parameters:

 name (str) – The name associated with the engine.